ietf-wg-acme/acme/draft-ietf-acme-acme.md

 CAs rely on a variety of means to test whether an entity applying for a certificate with a given identifier actually controls that identifier.

-Challenges provide the server with assurance that an account key holder is also the entity that controls an identifier.
+Challenges provide the server with assurance that an account holder is also the entity that controls an identifier.
 For each type of challenge, it must be the case that in order for an entity to successfully complete the challenge the entity must both: